Paora (kiwi): From Zoo Miami

 Zoo Miami apologised on 23 May 2023, saying that Paora is normally kept in quietness and "relative darkness" during the day, out of the public view.
-Within 24 hours of the video going viral, the kiwi encounters had been discontinued and the zoo had stated that they would build a new habitat for Paora in the zoo's aviary "while respecting and supporting his natural instincts", to be used to educate the public about kiwi, but without visitors handling kiwi.
+Within 24 hours of the video going viral, the kiwi encounters were discontinued and the zoo stated that they would build a new habitat for Paora in the zoo's aviary "while respecting and supporting his natural instincts".
+They said that the habitat would be used to educate the public about kiwi, but without visitors handling the birds.
 Zoo Miami goodwill ambassador Ron Magill apologised, saying that "We have offended the nation of New Zealand".
 When Magill saw the videos, he told the zoo's director that "we have offended a nation".
 He had an interview on the television show Breakfast to apologise, as well as on AM.

 After the zoo's response

-Prime Minister Chris Hipkins said that it was good that the zoo acknowledged that they had mistreated Paora, and that the zoo was "taking it seriously".
-He added that the public reaction "shows a lot of Kiwis take pride in our national bird when they're overseas."
+New Zealand Prime Minister Chris Hipkins said that it was good that the zoo acknowledged that they had mistreated Paora, and that the zoo was "taking it seriously".
+He added that the public reaction "shows a lot of Kiwis [New Zealanders] take pride in our national bird when they're overseas."
 National leader Christopher Luxon said, "A fantastic back down from the zoo – to make the right decision".
 Not everyone was assured that the kiwi would be looked after well enough.
 Paora Haitana, for whom the kiwi is named, said that he was "not sure if Miami Zoo has the expert or qualified people to be able to deliver that for Paora the kiwi", and said that experts from New Zealand should help the zoo.
-The New York Times wrote that "this incident has revealed the potential pitfalls of what might be called 'kiwi diplomacy'", a kiwi version of China's panda diplomacy.
+The New York Times wrote that "this incident has revealed the potential pitfalls of what might be called 'kiwi diplomacy, a kiwi version of China's panda diplomacy.

-After controversy
+After the controversy

 In December 2023, Paora was described by Stuff as "thriving and enjoying a relaxed life in his secluded area away from the public", as the public kiwi encounters had stopped being offered and fluorescent lights had been eliminated from Paora's shelter.
 It has glass that removes 80% of light, and the lighting system is able to be adjusted to red, which is invisible to kiwi.
 There will be a pool that is about 6 in deep.
 The kiwi exhibit will replace a gift shop, and construction was planned to start in January 2024.
-The charity Save the Kiwi helped with the build of the new shelter, and it was approved by the Department of Conservation.
+The charity Save the Kiwi helped with the build of the new shelter, and it was approved by the New Zealand Department of Conservation.

+The zoo issued a statement in June 2026, 20 months after construction was due to be completed, explaining that Paora had not moved into the new enclosure due to delays.